 The conference is always developed in New York City

 Business Analysis: 99U (99u.com)

 "99U delivers the action-oriented insights that you didn't get in school, highlighting real-world best practices for making ideas happen.
-Through our Webby-Award winning website, popular events, and bestselling books, we share pragmatic, real-world insights from leading researches and creatives.
+Through our Webby-Award-winning website, popular events, and bestselling books, we share pragmatic, real-world insights from leading researchers and creatives.
 At 99U, we don't want to give you more ideas - we want to empower you to make good on the ones you've got."
 (Via Linkedin)

 We can see that on the visual structure, the menu changes to Behance blue when scrolling down.
 Also, they keep the Adobe logo on the right.

 Business Analysis: Behance & Adobe